CopilotC-Nvim/CopilotChat.nvim/README.md

 CopilotChat.nvim is a Neovim plugin that brings GitHub Copilot Chat capabilities directly into your editor.
 It provides:

-- 🤖 GitHub Copilot Chat integration with official model and agent support (GPT-4o, Claude 3.7 Sonnet, Gemini 2.0 Flash, and more)
+- 🤖 GitHub Copilot Chat integration with official model support (GPT-4o, Claude 3.7 Sonnet, Gemini 2.0 Flash, and more)
 - 💻 Rich workspace context powered by smart embeddings system
-- 🔒 Explicit context sharing - only sends what you specifically request, either as context or selection (by default visual selection)
+- 🔒 Explicit data sharing - only sends what you specifically request, either as resource or selection (by default visual selection)
-- 🔌 Modular provider architecture supporting both official and custom LLM backends (Ollama, LM Studio, Mistral.ai and more)
+- 🔌 Modular provider architecture supporting both official and custom LLM backends (Ollama, Gemini, Mistral.ai and more)
 - 📝 Interactive chat UI with completion, diffs and quickfix integration
 - 🎯 Powerful prompt system with composable templates and sticky prompts
-- 🔄 Extensible context providers for granular workspace understanding (buffers, files, git diffs, URLs, and more)
+- 🔄 Extensible function calling system for granular workspace understanding (buffers, files, git diffs, URLs, and more)
-- ⚡ Efficient token usage with tiktoken token counting and memory management
+- ⚡ Efficient token usage with tiktoken token counting and history management

 # Requirements